cado-security/product-help/docs/cado-response/getting-started/deploy/aws-deploy.md

 *This information is written for proficient AWS cloud administrators who are familiar with AWS technology and cloud operations.
 This manual assumes you already have an AWS account and are familiar with Amazon Web Services capabilites and terminology, including Cloudformation Templates, EC2s, Security Groups, VPCs, IAM roles and S3.
 For a list of supported AWS regions, please see our Markteplace listing: https://aws.amazon.com/marketplace/pp/prodview-2ol4yojhc5vpa?ref_=srh_res_product_title *
 :::

-Deployment of Cado Response is performed within your AWS cloud environment either via a CloudFormation Template or a Terraform Script.
+Deployment of Cado Response is performed within your AWS cloud environment either via a CloudFormation Template, a Terraform Script or via the AWS Marketplace.
 When the platform is deployed, it creates its own isolated VPC in which you can control who has access.
 From start to finish, you can be up and running in under 25 minutes.

 Cado Response consists of a few key components that interact with each other in order to provide the capabilities within the platform.
 ![AWS architecture](/img/aws-architecture.png)

 ## AWS CloudFormation Template